On non-compact $p$-adic definable groups

 It is natural to ask whether analogous results hold in the theory $p$CF ($p$-adically closed fields).
 There are many formal similarities between $p$CF and o-minimal theories, especially RCF (real closed fields).
 In both settings, definable groups can be regarded as real or $p$-adic Lie groups \cite{Pillay-G-in-o,Pillay-G-in-p}, and are locally isomorphic to real or $p$-adic algebraic groups \cite{H-P-groups-in-local-fields}.
 In both the real and $p$-adic contexts, definable sets have a dimension which has a topological description as well as an algebraic description (the algebro-geometric dimension of the Zariski closure).
 On the other hand, definable connectedness behaves very differently in the two settings.

 In this paper, we restrict our attention to one-dimensional definable types, as in the original work of Peterzil and Steinhorn \cite{Y.-Peterzil-and-C.-Steinhorn}.
-Unfortunately, we must also assume that $G$ is abelian in some cases.
-Our main results are as follows:
+Unfortunately, we must also assume that $G$ is ``nearly abelian'' for most of our theorems. \begin{Def} Let $G$ be a definable group in a model of $p$CF. $G$ is \emph{nearly abelian} if there is a definably compact definable normal subgroup $K \subseteq G$ with $G/K$ abelian. \end{Def} See Definition~\ref{defdefc} for a precise definition of ``definable compactness,'' and Propositions~\ref{fixed-def} and \ref{sp-char} for some equivalent conditions.

-\begin{Thm} Let $G$ be a definable group over a $p$-adically closed field $M$.
-If $G$ is not definably compact and $G$ is abelian, then there is a 1-dimensional definable subgroup $H \subseteq G$ that is not definably compact. \end{Thm} See Section \ref{sec:dc} for a definition of ``definable compactness.''
-Theorem~\ref{first-main} holds more generally when $G$ is ``nearly abelian,'' in the sense that there is a definably compact definable subgroup $K$ containing $[G,G]$ (Definition~\ref{d-na}).
-We plan to generalize Theorem~\ref{first-main} to non-abelian groups in a future paper.
+Our main results are as follows: \begin{Thm} Let $G$ be a definable group over a $p$-adically closed field $M$.
+If $G$ is not definably compact and $G$ is nearly abelian, then there is a 1-dimensional definable subgroup $H \subseteq G$ that is not definably compact. \end{Thm} We plan to generalize Theorem~\ref{first-main} to non-abelian groups in a future paper.